chrisharrison/json-repository/README.md

 [![Build Status](https://travis-ci.org/chrisharrison/json-repository.svg?branch=master)](https://travis-ci.org/chrisharrison/json-repository)

+Implement simple repositories backed with JSON files.
+The flat JSON files can be persisted using a local filesystem or an abstract filesystem provided by [Flysystem](https://github.com/thephpleague/flysystem) (e.g. Amazon S3).

-Implement repositories with a flat JSON file.
-Useful for providing a temporary persistence layer for repositories.
+This package is useful for providing a temporary persistence layer when developing repository interfaces.

 ## Requirements ##

-Requires PHP 7.0.0 or greater.
+Requires PHP 7.1

 ## Installation ##